Accessible Palma โ€“ Flat Walks, Easy Routes & Step-Free Stops

 Palma aquarium

-• Tyres & wheels: slightly wider tyres help if you venture onto cobbles.
+• Tyres & wheels: slightly wider tyres or mobility scooter wheels help on cobblestones in the Old Town.

 AreaSurfaceWhy it worksGood for